Will remote work security accelerate the expansion of strong MFA?

 Professionals who deal with cybersecurity, however, may have heard that some 2FA methods (based on one-time passwords) have already been compromised in the past.

-Is it worth investing in the two-factor authentication in this case?
+Is it worth investing in two-factor authentication?

 Problems with a two-factor authentication adoption

-Adopting this technology has been difficult and required large investments.
+MFA implementation has been difficult and required large investments.
 Each application that was supposed to be protected with the second factor required additional programming work.
 In some cases, this authentication method was simply not possible at all (e.g. administrative panels or legacy systems).

 Adoption based on FIDO U2F security keys was done either in companies with almost unlimited budgets for cybersecurity (as in Google corporation, where since 2017 more than 85,000 employees use cryptographic security keys) or in institutions with the highest cyberattack risks (such as the government of the United Kingdom, Turkey, the US Department of Defense, and numerous international banks).